liferay/liferay-docs/userGuide/en/chapters/14-configuring-liferay-properties.markdown

-The second algorithm (the default) does a database join and checks the permissions in one step, by calling `countByGroupsRoles, countByGroupsPermissions, countByUsersRoles, countByUserGroupRole`{.western}, and `countByUsersPermissions`{.western} in one method.
+The second algorithm (the default) does a database join and checks the permissions in one step, by calling `countByGroupsRoles, countByGroupsPermissions, countByUsersRoles, countByUserGroupRole`, and `countByUsersPermissions` in one method.

 The third algorithm checks the permissions by checking for three things.
 It combines the role check into one step.
 If it finds any of the